Analytic Calculation of the Berry Curvature and Diagonal Born-Oppenheimer Correction for Molecular Systems in Uniform Magnetic Fields: Theory

 and the Berry (screening) force

 The $\boldsymbol \nabla_I$ in~Eq.\,\eqref{BOforce} differentiates with respect to ${\mathbf R}_{I}$ and $\mathbf{\Omega}_{IJ}$ in Eq.\,\eqref{BerryForce} is the Berry curvature

 where $I\alpha$ is a composite nuclear-Cartesian index.
 The screened Lorentz force on nucleus $I$ is the sum of the bare Lorentz force and the Berry force on this nucleus.
 Henceforth, we omit the arguments ${\mathbf R}$ and $\dot{\mathbf R}$ to the forces.
-Finally, note that the Berry curvature is gauge invariant.\cite{Culpitt2021}
+Finally, note that the Berry curvature is gauge invariant.\cite{Culpitt2021} For further information on the Berry curvature and its physical meaning in the context of molecular dynamics, see Refs.~\onlinecite{Ceresoli2007},~\onlinecite{Culpitt2021}, and~\onlinecite{Peters2021}.